NVB9ALT/Realism-pack./README.md

 # Realism-pack
 *Notice: the Tampermoney version may not work properly.
 If this is the case, please try the bookmarklet version if you are able to.*

 **This addon needs several updates and an implementation of toggleable features.
-Kolos26 is currently in charge of the addon, however he seems to have neglected it.
-I may have to reinstate myself as the primary maintainer soon because of this.
-I apologize for the wait but I do plan on making these updates happen.**
+Fixes are currently in progess but they will not happen super fast.**

 This massive addon adds over 30 new features, realism fixes, and a few bug fixes.
 The goal of this project is to modify GeoFS to make it as realistic as possible and expand its capabilities.</br>
 You can review the full list of additional features and changes below.